castorini/anserini/docs/regressions-neuclir22-ru-qt.md

 # Anserini Regressions: NeuCLIR22 &mdash; Russian (Query Translation)

-This page documents BM25 regression experiments for the [TREC 2022 NeuCLIR Track](https://neuclir.github.io/), Russian, using query translation (i.e., human translations provided by the organizers).
+This page presents **query translation** regression experiments for the [TREC 2022 NeuCLIR Track](https://neuclir.github.io/), Russian, with the following configuration:

++ Queries: Translated from English into Russian
++ Documents: Original Russian corpus
++ Model: BM25

 The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/neuclir22-ru-qt.yaml).
 Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/neuclir22-ru-qt.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.